nawazhoss/nawazhoss/README.md

 ## About Me 🎓

-I hold a degree in Civil Engineering but now have a focus on data analytics.
+I hold a degree in Civil Engineering but am now focused on data analytics.

 📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.